jayeshbhadange/MultiModalRAG/README.md

 - **API Errors**: Verify your API keys are correctly set in the `.env` file
 - **Memory Issues**: For large documents, you may need to adjust chunk sizes

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- OpenAI for their powerful language and vision models
+- [Google Gemini](https://ai.google.dev/) for their powerful multimodal models
-- Pinecone for the vector database
+- [Pinecone](https://www.pinecone.io/) for the vector database
-- The open-source community for various Python libraries used in this project
+- The open-source community for their invaluable contributions

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request